yuvalmGS/gigaspaces-wiki-jekyll/tutorials/dotnet-your-first-xtp-application.markdown

 # Overview

 This example demonstrates a simple processing unit architecture project -- a complete SBA application that can easily scale.
-It demonstrates a usage of GigaSpaces's SBA related components, such as [Event Listener Container]({%latestneturl%}/event-driven-architecture.html), [Space Based Remoting]({%latestneturl%}/space-based-remoting.html) and the [Basic Processing Unit Container]({%latestneturl%}/basic-processing-unit-container.html).
+It demonstrates a usage of XAP's SBA related components, such as [Event Listener Container]({%latestneturl%}/event-driven-architecture.html), [Space Based Remoting]({%latestneturl%}/space-based-remoting.html) and the [Basic Processing Unit Container]({%latestneturl%}/basic-processing-unit-container.html).

 # Architecture